 Treatment of acute watery diarrhoea:

-The causative agents is not routinely identified in a laboratory .
+The causative agents are not routinely identified in a laboratory.
 Specific etiological diagnosis is not also required for treatment.
 The treatment of patients with diarrhoea based on the major features of the disease and an understanding of the underlying pathogenetic mechanisms.
 The main principle of treatment of diarrhea is to maintain the fluid and electrolyte balance.
 Feeding should be continued.
-If the baby was previously breast feeding, it should be continued.
+If the baby was previously breastfeeding, it should be continued.
 Antimicrobials and antiparasitic agents should not be used routinely.
 Although dysentery, suspected cholera with severe dehydration, persistent diarrhoea requires Antimicrobials and antiparasitic agents.
-In area where Cholera cannot be excluded for patient more than 2 years old with severe dehydration, antibiotics are recommended.
+In the area where Cholera cannot be excluded for the patient more than 2 years old with severe dehydration, antibiotics are recommended.

-The requirements of fluid is calculated by the age and weight of the baby.
+The requirements of fluid are calculated by the age and weight of the baby.
 Oral rehydration salts (ORS) is given after each purgation.

-Oral Rehydration Therapy (ORT): Fluids requirements of diarrhea patients:
+Oral Rehydration Therapy (ORT): Fluids requirements of diarrhoea patients: